Shopify/remote-dom/packages/core/README.md

 Default member handling supports ordinary properties, attributes, events, and custom-element methods.
 It excludes HTML-content and prototype-related property names, `on*` property/attribute names (case-insensitively), and assignment to base DOM methods.
 Use the event channel for event callbacks.
 Native methods other than `focus` and `blur` require a custom `call` callback; a `methods` list can further restrict default dispatch.

 URL-valued members such as `href`, `src`, `action`, and `formAction` accept relative URLs and ordinary schemes.
 Script schemes and non-raster-image `data:` URLs are rejected, including case and control-character variations.
 Supported raster-image media types are AVIF, BMP, GIF, JPEG, PNG, and WebP.
 Native URL properties and URL attributes require strings or nullish values; objects are not coerced into URLs.
 A custom element's object-valued properties remain the host component's responsibility.
+Update native `<a>` and `<area>` URLs through `href`; writes to their `protocol` property are not accepted.

 Use `blockedProperties` to add host-specific property and attribute exclusions: